KonishchevDmitry/investments/README.md

 # Unsupported features

-The program supports only those cases which I saw in my broker statements or statements sent to me by other people, which I assured to be handled properly and wrote regression tests for.
+The program is focused on passive investing use cases and supports only those cases which I saw in my broker statements or statements sent to me by other people, which I assured to be handled properly and wrote regression tests for.
 For example, the following aren't supported yet:
 * Bonds
 * Futures
 * Options